Superbeet/PrimeMultiplicationTable/README.md

 The first idea I got is based on the definition of Prime number.

->  *A prime number (or a prime) is a natura lnumber greater than 1 that has no positive divisors other than 1 and itself.*
+>  *A prime number (or a prime) is a natural number greater than 1 that has no positive divisors other than 1 and itself.*

   So, basically, I can try to divide each number N by all numbers between 2 and N-1 to see if it can be divided evenly.
 If it can’t we find a prime.
 The time complexity of this solution is O(n^2).